chinamike65/hugo-tuolesi/content/book1/book1en.md

 How good is world peace!
 Without war, the people can live and work in peace and contentment.

-Righteousness can go hand in hand without contradicting it,
+In your certainty that all teachings, provisional and definitive,

-regarded as the practice of the same person,
+Are practical instructions applicable to the individual,

-Without bigotry, sins go away,
+You eliminated all forms of unwholesome conduct—

-Good Hui wins Wang Shan Jiao and wishes to prosper.
+May the victorious Lobzang Drakpa's teachings flourish and spread!

-Everyone must understand the Yoshitsune and not the Yoshitsune.
+Everyone must understand the 'definitive meaning' and the 'provisional meaning'.

-The meaning of Yoshitsune is that the words of the scripture are consistent with the true content.
+The meaning of 'definitive' is that the words of the scripture are consistent with the true content.

 For example, the scriptures on the Ten Virtuous Precepts, such as not killing, not stealing, and not committing sexual misconduct, are the same in text and content.

 This is the scriptures.

-No Yoshitsune is the apparent meaning of the word and the real meaning is not the same.
+'Provisional meaning' is the apparent meaning of the word while the real, definitive meaning is not the same.

 There was once a prince who killed his father and mother.
 After killing his parents, he regretted it and repented to Buddha Shakyamuni.